-The Company's follow-on public offering was terminated (including pursuant to the DRP) effective as of March 25, 2020 due to the impact that the COVID-19 pandemic is having and is expected to continue to have in the Company's hotel properties.
+The Company's follow-on public offering was terminated (including pursuant to the DRP) effective as of March 25, 2020 due to the impact that the spread of COVID-19, a disease caused by a novel strain of coronavirus is having and is expected to continue to have in the Company's hotel properties.
 The Company accepted investors' subscriptions for and issued an aggregate of 10.2 million shares in the Company's initial public offering and follow-on offering, excluding shares issued in connection with the Company's merger with Moody National REIT I, Inc. and including 567,000 shares pursuant to the DRP, resulting in gross offering proceeds of \$234.6 million.
 The Company accepted investors' subscriptions for and issued 4.1 million shares in the follow-on offering, including 352,000 shares pursuant to the DRP, resulting in gross offering proceeds of \$87.2 million for the follow-on offering.